Are you a speed eater? In today’s fast paced world there’s a good chance you are. I am.

 Ways to Eat More Slowly

 Are you ready to give eating slower a try?
 Here are some suggestions to get you started.
-As a former speed eater now in recovery, I can attest that they work.
+They are the strategies I continue to practice as I work to become a slow eater.

 1. Breathe.
 Breathing during meals is a great way to help you practice slow relaxed eating.
 At least 3 times during your meal, pause and take several relaxed, luxurious, slow deep breaths.
 I like to do this when I first sit down to switch out of the activity of “cooking” mode into a more relaxed “dining” mode.
 Do this a few more times during your meal.